Information Literacy at Temple University

 - Accrediting Council on Education in Journalism and Mass Communications.
 Accrediting Standards 2005-2006.
 "All graduates...should be able to...conduct research and evaluate information by methods appropriate to the communications professions in which they work"

 - American Psychological Association (APA).
 Board of Educational Affairs.
-Undergraduate Psychology Major Learning Goals and Outcomes: A Report, 2000 “Students will demonstrate information competence and the ability to use computers and other technology for many purposes”
+Undergraduate Psychology Major Learning Goals and Outcomes: A Report, 2013 “Students will...recognize and describe broad applications of information literacy skills obtained in the psychology major”

 - American Bar Association.
 School of Law Accreditation Standards.